This article walks through the process of creating and editing a content request form, including the individual steps of our form-creation wizard.

 - Dropdown list - allow users to choose among a list of options

-- File upload - allow users to upload a file for reference within the request
+- File upload - allow users to upload up to 4 files per file upload field

 Pro Tip: Be thoughtful about the fields you include.
 Try to strike a balance to keep the form short (easy to submit), while also giving you the data you need to properly evaluate the request and run with it.